“You want to learn better defense to impress Himura,” he summarized, “as your inevitable infatuation with him has finally developed.”

 “I’m pretty sure I could spend the rest of my life figuring out better ways to be with you.”
 The lightness of Sano’s tone did not hide the fact that he meant this statement, in all seriousness, on multiple levels.

-Sano’s gorgeous new life (which, honestly, was remarkably like the old life, except that he understood it better) had progressed only a few days before he ran into Kenshin.
+Sano’s gorgeous new life (which, honestly, almost mirrored the old life, except that he understood it better) had progressed only a few days before he ran into Kenshin.
 He hadn’t expected this quite so soon — he’d believed nothing but the wedding itself, which he obviously couldn’t miss, could tear him away from Saitou for the next long while, but the work of Mibu no Ookami waited for no man and didn’t always keep the most convenient hours for newly declared lovers.
-The fact that Saitou was likely to be out all night was what drove Sano from home when afternoon was just turning to evening; visiting the dojo wouldn’t help with the pining and worrying that would torment him later when he went to bed alone, but it could at least prevent him from starting in on those pastimes several hours earlier than absolutely necessary.
+The fact that Saitou was likely to be out all night drove Sano from home with afternoon just turning to evening; visiting the dojo wouldn’t help with the pining and worrying that would torment him later when he went to bed alone, but it could at least prevent him from starting in on those pastimes several hours earlier than absolutely necessary.

 Kenshin was just emerging from the main doors with a shopping bag over his arm, and Sano immediately reflected how funny it was that, only a few days before his marriage, nothing had changed for the rurouni.
 Somewhat unthinkingly, he stepped forward and remarked on this aloud — which was fortunate, because after that thought came a whole slew of others that he had to work through before he could possibly speak again.

-In direct contrast to the mixed nature of these feelings, there was a straightforwardly pleasant irony in the reflection that Sano had originally intended to get to Kenshin by way of Saitou, then ended up doing just the reverse.
+In direct contrast to the mixed nature of these feelings, Sano was struck by a straightforwardly pleasant irony in the reflection that he had originally intended to get to Kenshin by way of Saitou, then ended up doing just the reverse.
 It only made the sight of Kenshin, regardless of any other emotions simultaneously called up, that much more welcome to Sano’s eyes.
-He could make amends, even if Kenshin and Kaoru never knew what for.
+He could make amends, whether or not Kenshin and Kaoru guessed what for or even that he was doing it.
 He’d been learning a lot lately; surely he could learn to be a better friend too.

-At the moment, Kenshin was wrapping up his explanation of what he was heading out to shop for and why it was necessary that he rather than Kaoru do it, and though Sano hadn’t caught most of the exact words, he could easily read the mood Kenshin was in.
+At the moment, Kenshin was wrapping up his explanation of what he needed to shop for and why it was necessary that he rather than Kaoru do it; and, though Sano hadn’t caught most of the exact words, he could easily read his friend’s mood.

 “I’m glad you’re happy, Kenshin,” he said with earnest sincerity.
 “Really glad.”
 It was all he could do not to ask how he could help keep things that way, which would just sound silly.